 What is vaginal cancer?

-Vaginal cancer (also known as cancer of the vagina) is cancer that starts in the vagina.
+Vaginal cancer (also known as cancer of the vagina) is cancer that starts in the vagina (primary vaginal cancer).
 It should not be confused with cancer that has spread to the vagina from another site in the body (also known as secondary vaginal cancer).

 Vaginal cancer is one of the rarest types of cancer affecting the female reproductive system.
-In 2016, 102 women were diagnosed with vaginal cancer in Australia.
-It is more common in women over the age of 60, however, vaginal cancer can occur in younger women.
+It is more common in women over the age of 60, however, vaginal cancer, particularly adenocarcinoma, can occur in younger women.

 Vaginal cancer symptoms

 There are often no obvious signs of vaginal cancer, however symptoms may include: